Selkirk College Students’ Union Campaigns

 Working Collectively to Represent Your Interests

-Students at Selkirk College are members of the Canadian Federation of Students, British Columbia Federation of Students, and the Selkirk College Students’ Union.
+Students at Selkirk College are members of the British Columbia Federation of Students (BCFS) and the Selkirk College Students’ Union.
 As a result we have representatives working on our behalf with all levels of government.
 Our representation was intentionally designed to match the democratic systems in Canada in an effort to maximize the ability of students to advocate on our own behalf.

 A History of Success